A geometric description of the Atiyah-Hirzebruch spectral sequence for B-bordism: Introduction

-We are interested in the following question: \begin{quote} Given a class in integral homology, what is the minimal dimension of the singular part in a stratifold that represents it? \end{quote} or how {}``far'' it is from being representable.
+Steenrod's problem regarding realization of integral homology classes by maps from closed oriented manifolds was answered negatively by Thom.
+Replacing manifolds with stratifolds, one might ask the following: \begin{quote} Given a class in integral homology of a $CW$ complex, what is the minimal dimension of the singular part in a stratifold that represents it? \end{quote} or how ``far" it is from being representable.
+As a corollary of our main theorem (Corollary \ref{cor:two filtrations agree}) it follows that this is equivalent to the question of how many steps does the element survive in the AHSS, considered as an element in $E^2_{p,0}$.

-Our answer (theorem \ref{thm:two filtrations agree}) is that the filtration in the integral homology groups $H_{p}(X,\mathbb{Z})$ given by all classes that can be represented by stratifolds with a singular part of dimension at most $p-r-2$ agrees with the filtration given by the Atiyah-Hirzebruch spectral sequence (AHSS) for oriented bordism:

-To prove this we discuss some relation between the Postnikov tower of a spectrum and the AHSS (some connection between those two was studied by Maunder in \cite{Ma}).
-We show (theorem \ref{thm:general term in AHSS}) that for every homology theory $h$, CW complex $X$, and integers $p,q$, and $r$, the general term in the AHSS is given by

-We define a natural transformation: that induces the differential in the AHSS.
-We show that $\Phi$ fits into a long exact sequence (theorem \ref{postnikov LES}):

-In the case of oriented bordism (or, more generally, bordism theories) the theories $h_{n}^{(r)}$ and the natural transformation $\Phi$, have a simple description using stratifolds.